 STEP 3: Weeding and Transferring the Lettering

-After cutting the Self-Rising Flour letters, carefully peel away the excess vinyl that is not part of the letters from the liner.
+After cutting the Roblox letters, carefully peel away the excess vinyl that is not part of the letters from the liner.
 You should now have just the letters stuck to the liner.
 The letters will still have excess vinyl in the letters “R” and “O”.

 Using a sharp tool like the Cricut Weeder, carefully remove the small excess vinyl pieces remaining in the letters until all letters are complete.